ibm-cloud-docs/power-iaas/faq.md

 [^3]: For more information about performing an upgrade, see [57xxSS1 Option 1 or Option 3 in *ERROR - Tips Before Reinstallation](https://www.ibm.com/support/pages/57xxss1-option-1-or-option-3-error-tips-reinstallation){: external}.

+[^4]: IBM i 7.6 is supported on IBM Power10 systems only.

-[^4]: IBM i 7.3 & 7.2 on Power Virtual Server ended normal support on 1 October 2023 and are supported via paid service extension only.
+[^5]: IBM i 7.3 & 7.2 on Power Virtual Server ended normal support on 1 October 2023 and are supported via paid service extension only.
 Please refer to the [IBM i lifecycle](https://www.ibm.com/support/pages/release-life-cycle){: external} page for upcoming EoL dates and prepare to upgrade to a later version.

-[^4A]: IBM i 7.3 & 7.2 on Power Virtual Server ended normal support on 1 October 2023 and are supported via paid service extension only.
+[^5A]: IBM i 7.3 & 7.2 on Power Virtual Server ended normal support on 1 October 2023 and are supported via paid service extension only.
 Please refer to the [IBM i lifecycle](https://www.ibm.com/support/pages/release-life-cycle){: external} page for upcoming EoL dates and prepare to upgrade to a later version.

-[^5]: Not supported on {{site.data.keyword.on-prem}}.
+[^6]: Not supported on {{site.data.keyword.on-prem}}.